 For additional requirements, please see our 1031 Exchange Rules and Requirements Page.

 Using an Intermediary to 1031 Exchange Self Storage Facilities

 With timelines and paperwork piling up, it is always a good idea to speak to a 1031 exchange intermediary when selling a self storage facility.
 Working with someone through the sale, subsequent purchase, and exchange is the best way to make sure everything is done legally and for the highest potential value.

-Why 1031 Exchange Self Storage Facilities into Mineral Rights?
+What Should You 1031 Exchange Self Storage Facilities For?

 If you’ve never considered mineral rights as a part of your investment portfolio, then you may have been living under a rock.
 While you’re under there, why don’t you check for some oil or natural gas?

 Joking aside, mineral rights create mineral royalties for the sale of a property’s natural resources.
 Mineral rights and royalties are a great investment in the United States as resource scarcity makes these properties increasingly valuable.

 At the end of the day, you can do whatever you want with the capital that you gain from the sale of a self storage facility.
 In the United States, using a 1031 exchange to defer capital gains taxes and reinvest in a like kind property is one of the best choices for American taxpayers.

 With the acquisition of mineral rights and royalties, a 1031 exchange of self storage facilities can result in a potentially large income stream for many productive years.